ibmverse/verse-developer/tutorials/tutorials.md

 # Your First Application for Verse

-This tutorial will get you started writing an application for Verse.
+This tutorial will get you started writing an Application for Verse.
 There is much more detailed documentation available [here][16], but it's not required to complete the tutorials.

 Structure of the Tutorial: